 Kindergarten registration begins at your local school.
 Enrollment packets are available in mid to late January in the front office of all Northshore elementary schools.
 Your neighborhood school may also hold special parent tours, an orientation, or open house in the spring or late summer before school begins.
 Watch your school's website for back-to-school registration details, school calendar and start dates, bus routes and pick-up times.

 Additional information on registering for kindergarten and forms can be found on the Register for Kindergarten page.
 Some schools may have additional forms for you to fill out about your student.
 Information about school registration dates and times are published online on the district homepage and school websites and newsletters.

-A district-wide kindergarten orientation is provided in March.
+A district-wide kindergarten information night is provided in March.
 Teachers, administrators, and curriculum specialists present parents with information about the Northshore School District's kindergarten program.
-The orientation is intended for parents only and does not require registration to attend.
+The evening is intended for parents only and does not require registration to attend.

 Kindergarten information night for students entering the 2019-20 school year is Wednesday, March 20, 2019 at the Northshore Performing Arts Center on the Bothell High School campus at 7:00 PM.
 A livestream of the event will take place with translators available in Spanish, Russian, Korean, Vietnamese and Chinese in the Black Box Theater adjacent to the main auditorium.